On this page

 - relationship problems with family, friends and partners.

-Our services can support children and young people who have experienced sexual abuse to help them move on and receive the care they need.
+Our services can support children and young people who have experienced sexual abuse to help support them and to make sure they receive the care they need.

 How The Lighthouse helps